Farouk El-Baz

 He is also a member of the Board of Trustees of the Geological Society of America Foundation, Boulder, Colorado, and a member of the Board of Directors of CRDF Global.
 He was also elected a member of the U.S. National Academy of Engineering in Washington, DC (2002) for selecting the landing sites for the Apollo missions, and for pioneering methods of discovering subsurface freshwater from space observations.

 Biography

-Forouk El-Baz was born on January 2, 1938, in Zagazig, Sharqia Governorate.
+Farouk El-Baz was born on January 2, 1938, in Zagazig, Sharqia Governorate to Muslim Egyptian parents.
 His family is originally from the Nile Delta village of Touqh el Aklaam, El Senbellawein Centre, Dakahlia Governorate.

 Education

 Farouk went to many schools.
 In 1958, he attended Ain Shams University.
+In 1961, he received a Master of Science in geology from the Missouri School of Mines and Metallurgy (now Missouri University of Science and Technology).
 From 1962-1963, he attended Massachusetts Institute of Technology.
 After that, in 1964, he attended Missouri University of Science and Technology.
-Finally, in 2002, he attended Missouri University of Science and Technology.
+Finally, in 2002, he attended Missouri University of Science and Technology again.